 Although this amount of Omega-3 is small, it is an important ingredient in maintaining the skin's natural moisture, helping to protect the skin against the effects of the environment and the sun.
-Omega-3 can also reduce collagen damage (the cause of skin aging) and speed up the recovery of the skin.
+Omega-3 can also reduce the damage of collagen (the cause of skin aging) while speeding up the recovery of the skin.

 In addition, Omega-3s can reduce the body's inflammatory response by reducing the production of prostaglandins, which are irritating molecules in the skin.
 Omega-3 is considered a natural anti-inflammatory ingredient that is very good for acne-prone skin.

 + Note: Basic to Advanced Skin Care Course